-Addressing Transportation Barriers for Refugee Employees
+How Companies in Canada Can Address Transportation Barriers for Refugee Employees

 While hiring refugees brings many business benefits, there are distinct transportation challenges refugee employees face once hired.
 These include a lack of understanding of how to navigate public transportation options and not having a driver's licence and/or car.
-In fact, these barriers can discourage refugees from ever applying for jobs in the first place.
+In fact, these barriers can discourage refugees from even applying for jobs in the first place.
 Companies can address these challenges and reap the full benefits of a dynamic and diverse workforce by making modest investments and/or small changes to their operations to help refugee employees commute to and from work.